Resident Transparency & Documentation PlatformNairobi, Kenya

 Electricity & Utility Billing Concerns

-Unusually high bills, inconsistent amounts, billing during absence, meter-reading questions.
+Unusually high bills, inconsistent amounts, billing during absence and meter-reading questions; see also resident organizing and legal discussions.

 6. 06